 There is nothing more exciting than booking a trip abroad, and preparation is a must.
-Anything you can learn about Chinese culture, history, or local life while you are still at home will help you get the most out of your trip.
-What better way to do this then by watching ten fascinating China movies.
+Anything you can learn about the Chinese culture, history, or tradition while you are still at home will help you get the most out of your trip.
+What better way to do this then by watching some of the best China movies.

 We have compiled a list to get you on your way, with specific suggestions depending on where in China you will be going, or what you are hoping to learn more about.

 1. Crouching Tiger, Hidden Dragon

 - Chinese: 卧虎藏龙 Wò Hǔ Cáng Lóng 'fig. Talented Individuals in Hiding'

 - Starring: Chow Yun Fat, Michelle Yeoh, Zhang Ziyi, Chang Chen, Pei-Pei Cheng

 - Filmed in: Hong Village, Anhui province

 Crouching Tiger Hidden Dragon is a world famous martial arts film, and is an obvious place to start with regards to Chinese films.
 It was so successful throughout the entire world that it won 40 awards, including the Academy Award for the Best Foreign Language Film, four BAFTAs and two Golden Globe Awards, one of which was also for Best Foreign Film.
 It is still one of the most famous Chinese films, and has a good introduction to China's Dynastic history, as well as martial arts influence.

 This film is especially recommended for those who enjoy martial arts, or those who are planning to visit some of China's martial arts historical sights, for example Shaolin Temple in Luoyang, Henan, which is the home of kung fu.